lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 And that's how we build PineTime Firmware in the Cloud!

+# Other Options

+1.  _Can we edit files without using GitHub?_

+    We recommend [__VSCode__](https://code.visualstudio.com/) or [__VSCodium__](https://vscodium.com/) for editing files with [Git Version Control](https://code.visualstudio.com/docs/editor/versioncontrol).
+(Which works with GitHub files)

+    Remember to [Commit any updated files](https://code.visualstudio.com/docs/editor/versioncontrol#_commit) and [Push the Commits](https://code.visualstudio.com/docs/editor/versioncontrol#_remotes) to the `master` Branch to trigger the firmware build.

+1.  _Can we build the firmware on our own computers?_

+    Follow the instructions in [the firmware building doc](https://github.com/JF002/Pinetime/blob/master/doc/buildAndProgram.md).

+    To troubleshoot the build, compare with [my build logs](https://github.com/lupyuen/pinetime-lab/actions?query=workflow%3A%22Build+PineTime+Firmware%22).

+1.  _Can we flash the firmware files to PineTime over Bluetooth with the nRF Connect mobile app?_

+    We shall soon update the build steps to generate firmware files for flashing over Bluetooth.

+    Stay tuned!

 # What's Next?

 TODO

-editing without the cloud

-building without the cloud

-Future Bluetooth flashing

 FYI our plans for putting in Continuous Integration with GitHub Actions

 For maintaining the central PineTime firmware

-This is super cool, that makes so much so simple, no hassle with finding the right version of every software!

-we can see exactly what steps we use to build firmware in the cloud

-and replicate on our own pc

-and with actual logs to compare the results

-so its super educational yay!

 [Check out my RSS Feed](https://lupyuen.github.io/rss.xml)